What Is Plot? Definition and 3 Ways to Plot Your Story

 But don’t feel that you need to limit yourself to just one of these structural outlines.
 Many successful stories draw from several of these archetypal patterns to create something powerful and new.
 The Wizard of Oz, for example, follows a character who explores a strange and wondrous land (Voyage and Return), goes in search of a mysterious power in order to help her friends and return home (the Quest), and faces a fearsome witch with her own reasons for taking our heroine down (Overcoming the Monster).
 This classic tale weaves together several plot archetypes to create something that readers have returned to again and again for generations.

-When you begin writing, these seven plot types will give you an idea of the patterns that storytellers have followed and recognized as great universal truths.
+When you begin writing, these seven plot structures will give you an idea of the patterns that storytellers have followed and recognized as great universal truths.
 Your work will probably draw on several or even all of them as it becomes a part of the neverending tapestry of story.

 How to plot your story using the three act structure